Anllela Sagra Poses By A Waterfall & Grabs Her Cheeks In A Skimpy Thong

 Anllela Sagra took to Instagram to share another sizzling shot that saw her in minimal attire.
 The photo was added to her feed on October 26, and it’s been generating a lot of buzz among her 12 million followers.

-The sultry snap took place in front of a gorgeous outdoor space that included a waterfall a variety of tall trees.
-It looked to be a beautiful day with an abundance of sunshine spilling through the tree branches and onto Anllela’s fit figure.
-The model posed slightly off-center, facing her derriere toward the camera and grabbing the bottom of her cheeks with her hands.
+The sultry snap took place in front of a gorgeous outdoor space that included a waterfall and tall trees.
+It looked to be a beautiful day with an abundance of sunshine spilling through the tree canopy and over Anllela’s fit figure.
+The model posed slightly off-center, putting her derriere to the camera and grabbing the bottom of her cheeks with her hands.
 Anllela looked over her shoulder with a sultry stare and pursed lips.
-In her caption, she wished her audience a “g morning.”
+She included a brief caption, greeting her audience.

 Anllela showed off her bombshell body in a coordinating set that did her nothing but favors.
 On her upper half, she rocked a light pink tank top that popped against her bronze complexion.
-It had a ribbed fabric, giving it even more of a sexy vibe.
-The garment had thick straps that stretched over her slender arms and shoulders while the body was snug on her figure.
+It had a ribbed fabric and thin straps that stretched over her sculpted shoulders while the body was snug on her figure.
 The cropped fit also showcased her trim midsection.

 She paired the look with a set of bottoms that were far more revealing.
-The panties were made from a scant amount of fabric that did more showing than it did covering.
+The skimpy number was made from a scant amount of fabric that did more showing than it did covering.
 It had thin, string sides that sat below her hip bones, highlighting her slender silhouette.
-Its thong back dipped low into her derriere, leaving her bodacious backside and muscular thighs on display for her fans to admire.
+Its thong back dipped low into her derriere, leaving her bodacious backside and toned thighs on display for her fans to admire.

 Anllela sported several accessories, including a few bangles and a silver watch on her left wrist.
-She added a few rings to complete her racy attire and wore her long, brunette tresses down in a deep side part with equal amounts of hair spilling over her shoulder and back.
+She added a number of rings to complete her racy attire and wore her long, brunette tresses down with equal amounts of hair spilling over her shoulder and back.

 The post has been getting plenty of traffic from the model’s fans.
 Within an hour of the update going live on Anllela’s page, it’s earned over 86,000 likes and 700-plus comments.
 Most Instagrammers complimented Anllela’s incredible figure, while a few opted to use emoji instead of words.

 “Very beautiful, hun.
-Hottest bod on the planet,” one follower gushed, adding a few red hearts to the end of their post.
+Hottest bod on the planet,” one follower gushed, adding a few red hearts to the end of their message.

-“U r an inspiration to me. hope you reply. it would mean a lot to me,” another fan asked.
+“U r an inspiration to me. hope you reply. it would mean a lot to me,” another fan wrote.

 “It is now.
 Beautiful picture.
-You are an exceptionally lovely lady,” a third chimed in.
+You are an exceptionally lovely lady,” a third user chimed in.

-“Wish I was there, so warm looking,” a fourth gushed.
+“Wish I was there, so warm looking,” a fourth admirer noted.